JitHubApp/JitHubV3/docs/markdown-rendering-architecture.md

 - `JitHub.Markdown.Tests/MarkdownSkiaRendererTests.cs` exercises an offscreen render pass (no-throw) for paragraph + heading input.
 - Link hit region behavior is unit-tested (URL present and collected).
 - Inline code + code block background rendering are unit-tested with pixel checks.
+- Image placeholder rendering is unit-tested with a pixel check.

 ---